Tooth Extraction in Columbus, MS

 Taking Care of the Site after Extraction

 An extraction is not a complicated procedure, but to ensure proper healing, take care to follow your Dr. Shipp's instructions for taking care of the site afterward.
-Not doing so can inhibit healing and bring you back for further treatment.
+Not doing so can inhibit healing and bring you back for further treatment at our Columbus, MS office.

 Dr. Shipp's instructions might include the following: